Skip to content

 Data Submission Guide

-Version 1.1.0 (updated 2026-02-09)
+Version 2.0.0 (updated 2026-05-18)

 This guide provides detailed specifications for health departments participating in the US Disease Tracker project to contribute reportable disease count data.
-To date, this project is seeking data from jurisdictions already sending case notification data through NNDSS.
+To date, this project is seeking data only from jurisdictions already sending case notification data through NNDSS.

 Overview